plinkysynth/plinky-site/src/routes/docs/posts/bib-manual.md

 If you're looking for the build guide, go <a href="docs/build-guide_bib">here</a>.

+The latest firmware is available to download <a href="docs/build-guide_bib/#undefinedthe-software-adventure">here</a> along with instructions on how to flash it onto your Bib.

 ## Overview

 Bib is the first collaboration between Alex Evans - creator of Plinky! - and Ray Yokell aka CrazyEmperor893 of <a href="https://crey.space">The crey emporium</a>.